roquec/portfolio/src/content/_projects/portfolio-website/index.md

 ### SASS and Styling

 The whole site styling is custom-made using SASS to imitate VS Code design.
-Fortunately VS Code is built with Electron meaning that it's already made as a browser app with CSS.
+The fact that VS Code is built using Electron was advantageous since it's already made as a browser app with CSS.
 Being able to actually open VS Code in the browser (through `github.dev` for example) was very helpful to check colors, fonts and measurements.

 I used [fontello](https://fontello.com/) to compile just the icons needed in a custom font file.